kbatsuren/monwn/README.md

 ## License
 This resource is available under the Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License.
 Read more about this license from https://creativecommons.org/licenses/by-sa/4.0/

+## Reference
+Please cite the following article if you find this resource useful:

+Batsuren, Khuyagbaatar, Amarsanaa Ganbold, and Altangerel Chagnaa.
+"Building The Mongolian WordNet."
+In Proceedings of 10th Global Wordnet Conference (GWC). pp 238, 2019.